readmeio/api-spec/README.md

 # How the request works

-The request that is made when `run` is called is a simple POST to the endpoint `https://api.readme.build/v1/run/{service}/{action}`.
+The request that is made when `run` is called is a POST to the endpoint `https://api.readme.build/v1/run/{service}/{action}`.
 The files being sent to the service should be sent as seperate form-data items.
 The rest of the json data should be stringified in the `data` form item.
-This guarantees that everything retains its correct type, sinceeverything in form-data is a string.
+This guarantees that everything retains its correct type, since everything in form-data is a string.

 The API key should be passed as basic auth, with the username being the API key and the password being blank.
 (So, `headers['Authorization'] = 'Basic ' + base64(key + ':');`, although most request libraries simplify this.)